Sexual Assault Support Centre Waterloo Region

 Request Form

-Have questions?
-Contact Karley Doucette, Manager of Public Education, by calling 519-571-0121 extension 826.
+Contact Karley Doucette, our Education and Communications Manager, by calling 226-786-4023.
 You may also click the button to the right to contact Karley by email.

 Picture